boblemaire/IoTaWatt/Docs/graphPlus.rst

     * Remove line - Where a line has a null value, remove the entire line from the display.

 Copy:
-    This button will copy the entire contents of the CSV table to the clipboard.
+    Copy the contents of the CSV table to the clipboard.

+Download:
+    Download the CSV data as a file.

 Saving Graphs
 --------------